fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## Can I hide known vulnerabilities that I feel are insignificant?

 This isn't currently supported, but we're working on it!
 You can track that issue [here](https://github.com/fleetdm/fleet/issues/3152).

+## Can I create reports based on historical data in Fleet?

+Currently, Fleet only stores the current state of your hosts (when they last communicated with Fleet).
+The best way to maintain historical data currently would be to use the [REST API](./REST-API.md) or the [`fleetctl` CLI](./fleetctl-CLI.md) to manually retrieve and save the data you need on your schedule.